-A project may involve so many complex factors, and if your building and property development project is one that may require additional research and planning, particularly when it comes to planning permission, then you may well need a planning consultant from the start.
+A project may involve so many complex factors, and if your building and property development project may require additional research and planning, particularly when it comes to planning permission, then you may well need a planning consultant from the start.
+While you might plan on finding be-spoke capital solutions from professionals like Lincoln Frost, having a property consultant who can guide you through the property research is also important.
 If you want to get ahead right away – right from the beginning – and curb any potential issues before they arise, then it would definitely be a good idea to have a planning consultant from the start.

 When you may need them

 Of course, smaller projects may not really require planning consultants, such as projects involving the building of an extension.
 But for bigger and more complex property development projects, a planning consultant should be on board.
 Planning consultants are especially useful for investment-based projects where you are hoping to make a profit, and they have proven to be good partners when it comes to new builds or where a building’s use or purpose will be changed.

 Also, whilst some issues with planning are often straightforward and can be dealt with by your architect, there are some issues that may require additional arguments regarding planning policy interpretation as well as plans for local developments.
 Whilst your architect may have knowledge of systems in planning, they are still not specially-trained for it and don’t often consider it part of their job description – in other words, they may not want to deal with it or may not be able to deal with its complexities, especially in regard to policies and laws.
 If there is an argument that relates to how planning law is interpreted, it may be difficult for your architect and even yourself to deal with and decipher the planning officer’s reasoning.
 This is where a planning consultant will be crucial as well.